• Skip to main content

 Now that we’ve had a look at the ingredients needed for these scones, let's get to business and actually make these dark chocolate scones.

-2. Whisk wet ingredients together.
-In a bowl, whisk the egg and vanilla extract, then add the buttermilk and whisk together.
-(Image 2) Put one tablespoon of the egg mixture to one side- this will be your egg wash to be used later on.
+STEP 2.
+Whisk wet ingredients together.
+In a bowl, whisk the egg and vanilla extract, then add the buttermilk and whisk together (Image 2).
+Put one tablespoon of the egg mixture to one side- this will be your egg wash for later.

-4. Combine wet into the dry ingredients.
-Make a well in the dry mix and pour in the whisked egg/buttermilk mixture into the centre.
-Using a fork, stir together.
-(Image 5) Add in the chopped chocolate and mix through.
-It will still be very shaggy at this point and feel quite sticky.
+STEP 4.
+Combine wet into the dry ingredients.
+Make a well in the dry mix and pour in the whisked egg/buttermilk mixture into the centre (Image 5).
+Using a fork, stir together (Image 6).
+It'll still be very shaggy at this point and feel quite sticky.
 If necessary, use your hands to lightly bring it all together incorporating the dry flour left at the bottom of the bowl.

-5. Bring the dough together and roll it out.
-Tip the scone mix onto a lightly floured surface and using your hands, bring it together and gently flatten it out.
+STEP 5.
+Bring the dough together and roll it out.
+Tip the scone mix onto a lightly floured surface (Image 7).
+Using your hands, bring it together and gently flatten it out.

 TIP: The scones don’t need to be cut out into wedges.
 Stamp out rounds with a cookie cutter if you’d prefer.

-8. Make yogurt glaze.
+STEP 8.
+Make yogurt glaze.
 In a bowl sift in powdered icing sugar then add Greek yogurt and whisk.
 Add a touch more if needed.
-Glaze should be thick.
-(Image 10) Once scones are baked, allow to cool slightly then drizzle with glaze.
+Glaze should be thick (Image 15).
+Once scones are baked, allow to cool slightly then drizzle with glaze (Image 16).
 Best eaten the day they are made.

-3. Refrigerate the dough.
+4. Refrigerate the dough.
 This need to be done before baking.
-Don't skip this step - it helps cool and harden the butter which inturn helps with the rise in the oven.
+Don't skip this step - it helps cool and harden the butter which in turn helps with the rise in the oven.

 How do I get my scones to rise and be fluffy?

 Make sure your baking powder is in date.
-Out of date powder will inhibit the rise.
+The out-of-date powder will inhibit the rise.

 Do you need eggs in scones?

-The age-old question and one that can cause controversy.
-Some say scones shouldn’t have eggs, some say they should (like myself).
-I believe scones benefit from the egg as it binds the ingredients, adds flavour but also acts as a leavener and aids in the rise, leading to increased fluffiness.
+An age-old question and one that can cause controversy.
+Some say scones shouldn’t have eggs, some say they should (like me).
+I believe scones benefit from the egg as it binds the ingredients, adds flavour, and also acts as a leavener and aids in the rise, leading to increased fluffiness.

 To store: These Chocolate Chip Scones are best served fresh and slightly warm.
 To store them, wrap them in plastic wrap or place them in a ziplock bag to retain their moisture and prevent them from drying out.
 Leave at room temperature.
 They should last 1 to 2 days.